-Primary Sanitizer and Associated Stabilizer

-Maintaining proper primary sanitizer and stabilizer (cyanuric acid) levels are essential to controlling organic contaminants in pool and hot tub water.
+Primary Sanitizer and Associated Stabilizer Levels - Maintaining proper primary sanitizer and stabilizer (cyanuric acid) levels is essential to controlling organic contaminants in pool and hot tub water.
 These organic contaminants include pathogens associated with recreational water illnesses; they can also include algae and non-hazardous bacteria (such as Thiobacillus ferrooxidans, Leptospirillum ferrooxidans and Gallionella ferruginea, collectively referred to as iron bacteria).

-Maintaining the correct concentration of active sanitizer reduces the need to add copperbased algaecides to the pool and hot tub water.
-Refer to the ANSI/APSP/ICC-11 2019 American National Standard for Water Quality in Public Pools and Spas for sanitizer and stabilizer guidance.
+Maintaining the correct concentration of active sanitizer